 If you want to create an amazing headline for Google search, social media audiences, or your own landing page, it’s worth looking at the titles and headlines of similar content that’s already out there.

-Although you want your headline to be different, you may get some inspiration from competitor with ideas for crafting a more effective headline.
+Although you want your headline to be different, you may get some inspiration from competitors with ideas for crafting a more effective headline.
+This may involve looking up YouTube channels, checking out ad spy tools for affiliate marketing, or lurking in forums and communities to see what people are saying.

 Not bad.
 However, the headlines are more than 60 characters long.